Singapore President Warmly Welcomed by Japanese Royals

 During a state visit of Singapore president S. R. Nathan to Japan, the Singapore leader and his wife were hosted by Japanese Emperor Akihito and Empress Michiko at a state banquet on Monday.
 In his welcome speech, the emperor remembered that during his first visit to Singapore in 1970, he and his wife (who were still crown prince and crown princess at the time) had planted seedlings of the Japanese cycad in the Jurong industrial estate.
 On the couple’s most recent visit to Singapore, in 2006, they were delighted to behold that those very seedlings had become well grown trees in the Japanese Garden.

 Mr Nathan, in his turn, stressed the importance of exchange agreements between the universities in the two countries.
 This is in a line with the very open and positive view that the president took towards all possible forms of cultural exchange in his speech at a lunchtime reception for some 450 Singaporeans living in Japan on Sunday.
 He said that the diversity of experiences, knowledge and networks acquired by the increasing number of Singaporeans living overseas would “add to the rich fabric of our nation when they return home”.
 (Article)

-Tagged Bilateral Relations, Crown Prince Naruhito, Crown Princess Masako, Emperor Akihito, Empress Michiko, President Nathan, Singapore, State Visit.
+Tagged Bilateral Relations, Crown Prince Naruhito of Japan, Crown Princess Masako of Japan, Emperor Akihito of Japan, Empress Michiko of Japan, President Nathan of Singapore, Singapore, State Visit.